polkadot-developers/knowledgebase/current/integrate/subkey.md

 title: The subkey Tool
 ---

-`subkey` is a key-generation utility that is developed alongside Substrate.
-Its main features are generating key pairs (currently supporting [Sr25519](https://wiki.polkadot.network/docs/en/learn-cryptography), [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519), and [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) cryptographies), encoding SS58 addresses, and restoring keys from mnemonics and raw seeds.
-It can also create and verify signature for a message, including for encoded transactions.
+Subkey is a key-generation utility that is developed alongside Substrate.
+Its main features are generating key pairs (currently supporting [sr25519](https://wiki.polkadot.network/docs/en/learn-cryptography), [ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519), and [secp256k1](https://en.bitcoin.it/wiki/Secp256k1)), encoding SS58 addresses, and restoring keys from mnemonics and raw seeds.
+It can also create and verify signatures on a message, including encoded transactions.

 ## Installation

 ### Build from Source

-The Subkey binary, `subkey`, is also installed along with the [Substrate installation](https://substrate.dev/docs/en/overview/getting-started#unix-based-operating-systems).
+The Subkey binary, `subkey`, is also installed along with [Substrate](https://substrate.dev/docs/en/overview/getting-started#unix-based-operating-systems).
 If you want to play with just Subkey (and not Substrate), you will need to have the Substrate dependencies.
 Use the following two commands to install the dependencies and Subkey, respectively:

 ```bash
 $ curl https://getsubstrate.io -sSf | bash -s -- --fast